-The academic contributions of Prof. Araújo can be appraised by his publications record (>250 publications), their overall impact (he has been listed as ‘highly cited‘ by Thomson Reuters every year between 2014 and 2020) and by the track record of the scientists he mentored (over 60 researchers and students).
+The academic contributions of Prof. Araújo can be appraised by the track record of the scientists he mentored (over 60 researchers and students) and by the impact of his publications (>250 publications).
+For example, he has been listed as ‘highly cited‘ by Thomson Reuters every year between 2014 and 2020, and was listed in the Reuters Hot List of Top 1000 Climate Scientists (global position = 57; EU position = 11).

-Since 2014, Miguel Araújo has been Editor-in-Chief of of the influential scientific journal Ecography, previously having served as Deputy-Editor-in-Chief of the same journal, editor of the Journal of Biogeography, Conservation Letters, and Geography Compass.
+Since 2014, Miguel Araújo has been Editor-in-Chief of the scientific journal Ecography (IF=6), previously having served as Deputy-Editor-in-Chief of the same journal, subject editor of the Journal of Biogeography, Conservation Letters, and Geography Compass.
 He has been also member of the editorial boards of Climate Change Responses, Frontiers of Biogeography, and “Natureza & Conservação”.

 In recognition of his work, Prof. Araújo won several prestigious awards, including: